-Forests cover a third of all land on Earth, providing vital organic infrastructure for some of the planet's densest, most diverse collections of life.
+Forests cover nearly a third of all land on Earth, providing vital organic infrastructure for some of the planet's densest, most diverse collections of life.
 They support countless species, including our own, yet we often seem oblivious of that.
 Humans now clear millions of acres from natural forests every year, especially in the tropics, letting deforestation threaten some of Earth's most valuable ecosystems.

 1. They help us breathe.

-Forests pump out the oxygen we need to live and absorb the carbon dioxide we exhale (or emit).
+Forests pump out oxygen we need to live and absorb the carbon dioxide we exhale (or emit).
 A single mature, leafy tree is estimated to produce a day's supply of oxygen for anywhere from two to 10 people.
-Phytoplankton in the ocean are more prolific, providing half of Earth's oxygen, but forests are still a key source of breathable air.
+Phytoplankton in the ocean are more prolific, providing half of Earth's oxygen, but forests are still a key source of quality air.

 2. They're more than just trees.

-Nearly half of all known species live in forests, including 80 percent of biodiversity on land.
-That variety is especially rich in tropical rain forests, from rare parrots to endangered apes, but forests teem with life around the planet: Bugs and worms work nutrients into soil, bees and birds spread pollen and seeds, and keystone species like wolves and big cats keep hungry herbivores in check.
+Nearly half of Earth's known species live in forests, including 80% of biodiversity on land.
+That variety is especially rich in tropical rainforests, but forests teem with life around the planet: Insects and worms work nutrients into soil, bees and birds spread pollen and seeds, and keystone species like wolves and big cats keep hungry herbivores in check.
 Biodiversity is a big deal, both for ecosystems and human economies, yet it's increasingly threatened around the world by deforestation.

 3. People live there, too.

-Some 300 million people live in forests worldwide, including an estimated 60 million indigenous people whose survival depends almost entirely on native woods.
-Many millions more live along or near forest fringes, but even just a scattering of urban trees can raise property values and lower crime.
+Some 300 million people live in forests worldwide, including an estimated 60 million indigenous people whose survival depends almost entirely on native woodlands.
+Many millions more live along or near forest fringes, but even just a scattering of urban trees can raise property values and reduce crime, among other benefits.

-The canopy towers over a coastal-plain forest in Italy's Nazionale del Circeo.
-(Photo: Nicola/Flickr)
+The canopy towers above a coastal-plain forest in Italy's Nazionale del Circeo.
+(Photo: Nicola [CC BY 2.0]/Flickr)

 4. They keep us cool.